Single-path Bit Sharing for Automatic Loss-aware Model Compression: Experiments

 \subsection{Comparisons on CIFAR-100}

-We apply \methodshortname to compress ResNet-20 and ResNet-56 and evaluate the performance on CIFAR-100.
+We apply \methodshortname to compress ResNet-20 and ResNet-56 on CIFAR-100.
 We report the results under BOPs and memory footprints constraints in Tables~\ref{table:results_on_CIFAR_100} and~\ref{table:results_on_cifar100_Memory}.
-From the results, compared with the full-precision model, 4-bit quantized networks achieve comparable performance. \jing{For example, 4-bit ResNet-20 even outperforms the full-precision network by 0.3\% in the Top-1 accuracy}.
-Compared with full-precision networks, mixed-precision methods are able to further reduce the BOPs while preserving the performance.
-To be specific, for ResNet-56, DNAS achieves 63.8$\times$ BOPs reduction and 8.0$\times$ memory footprints reduction while still achieving nearly lossless performance.
-Our proposed \methodshortname-Q outperforms state-of-the-arts DQ, HAQ, and DNAS with less computational cost and memory footprints.
-Specifically, our quantized ResNet-56 outperforms DNAS by $0.3\%$ in terms of the Top-1 accuracy while achieving 65.3$\times$ BOPs reduction. \methodshortname-Q quantized ResNet-56 with more memory footprints reduction surpasses those of HAQ by 0.2\% on the Top-1 accuracy. \jing{By performing pruning and quantization jointly, \methodshortname achieves the best performance while further reducing computational cost and memory footprints of the compressed models. }
+Compared with the full-precision counterparts, 4-bit quantized models achieve comparable performance or even better performance. \jingrs{This can be attributed to the redundancy removal and regularization effect of network quantization.
+Similar phenomenon is also observed in LSQ~\cite{Esser2020LEARNED}.} Compared with fixed-precision models, mixed-precision methods are able to further reduce the BOPs while preserving performance.
+Critically, \methodshortname-Q outperforms state-of-the-arts DQ, HAQ, and DNAS with less computation cost and memory footprints.
+For example, \methodshortname-Q ResNet-56 outperforms DNAS by $0.3\%$ on the Top-1 accuracy while achieving 65.3$\times$ BOPs reduction. \jing{By performing pruning and quantization jointly, \methodshortname achieves the best performance while further reducing computation cost and memory footprints of the compressed models.}

-We also show the results of the compressed ResNet-56 with different BOPs and memory footprints in Figure~\ref{fig:comparisons_different_bops}. \jing{From the results, \methodshortname consistently outperforms all the other methods under variant BOPs and memory footprints settings.
-Moreover, our proposed \methodshortname achieves significant improvement in terms of BOPs and memory footprints compared with fixed-precision methods, especially at low BOPs and memory footprints settings. } For example, compared with the fixed-precision counterpart, \methodshortname compressed ResNet-56 consumes much less computational overhead (783.52 vs. 1156.46 BOPs) and fewer memory footprints (395.25 vs. 536.24 KB) but achieves comparable performance.
+We also show the results of the compressed ResNet-56 with different BOPs and memory footprints in Fig.~\ref{fig:comparisons_different_bops}. \jing{From the results, \methodshortname consistently outperforms all the other methods under variant BOPs and memory footprints settings.
+Moreover, our proposed \methodshortname achieves significant improvement in terms of BOPs and memory footprints compared with fixed-precision quantization, especially at low BOPs and memory footprints settings.} For example, compared with the fixed-precision counterpart, \jingrs{\methodshortname compressed ResNet-56 consumes much less computational overhead (783.52 \vs~1156.46 BOPs) and fewer memory footprints (395.25 \vs~536.24 KB) but achieves comparable performance.}